Living life debt free

 Ellen also begin cleaning houses and babysitting for extra income.

-“In December 2016, I wanted to use my teaching degree more, so I started teaching kids online who were academically behind in reading and math,” Ellen said.
+“In December 2016, I wanted to use my teaching degree more, so I started teaching English online,” Ellen said.
 “By then our debt was $18,000, and when we saw that we strived to knock the rest out as quick as possible.”

 On April 13, 2017, the Prescotts were officially debt free.